allabux21/gwright99.github.io/flask-blueprint/index.md

 Ultimately, the problems all centred around one simple fact:
 **I did not have a stable, reuseable project template that handled these problems from the outset**.

-Theoretically, if I fix the template problem I can stop working about my infrastructure and focus exclusively on my code.
+Theoretically, if I fix the template problem, I stop worrying about the infrastructure and focus exclusively on my code.

 ### Project Goals
 By working on this project, I hope to accomplish the following: